In this post, we’ve gathered the best Greta Thunberg quotes. This is the most in-depth compilation of Greta’s quotes you’ll find on the internet.

 We’ve organised Greta’s best quotes by the key speeches she’s given.
 And along with the quotes, we’ve also provided a link to her whole speech as text (transcript) and as video.

-(In another post we’ve also put together a compilation of the best Greta Thunberg speeches as videos.)
+(In another post, we’ve also put together a compilation of the best Greta Thunberg speeches as videos.
+And we’ve done a review of a new documentary about her.
+Watch the trailer and read more in our ‘I Am Greta’ film review.)

 We’ve covered the period of her rise as a world climate leader from late 2018, 2019, and early 2020.
 It’s worth remembering that when Greta gave these speeches she was only 15 and then 16 years old.